EinKindAndy/evolutionary_math/README.md

     DenseMatrix::<f32>::zeros(1).show();

-    //Not recommend: cramer's rule or calculated by the adjoint matrix let cnr = 7;
+    //Not recommand: cramer's rule or calculated by adjoint matrix let cnr = 7;
     let mut cmat = DenseMatrix::<f32>::new(cnr, cnr);
     for i in 0 .. cnr {